tymyrddin/purple/source/docs/incident-response/playbooks/ransomware-outbreak.md

 The most revealing inject is the call from the CEO at the 15-minute mark: a major client presentation is scheduled for 10:00 and Finance needs the contracts.
 The question this surfaces is not what to do technically but who makes the call, and what that reveals about how the organisation actually works under pressure.
 Watch how long that decision takes.
 Watch who speaks and who defers.

-The ransom decision in the third stage is where [Satir's communication stances](../../foundations/organisational-development/satir-core.md) appear most clearly.
+The ransom decision in the third stage is where [the communication stances](../../foundations/organisational-development/satir-core.md) appear most clearly.
 The technical lead retreats into precise, detailed scope assessment that avoids naming the decision.
 The manager agrees that everything is important.
 Someone suggests paying "just to buy time."
 These are not individual failures, they are the predictable responses of people operating in a system where naming a hard decision has consequences.
 The debrief is where those dynamics can be examined safely.

 Do not inject complexity faster than the team can process it.
 The purpose of pacing is to maintain the conditions for real decision-making, not to overwhelm.
 If the team is paralysed, add information that opens a path.
 If they have reached comfortable consensus too quickly, introduce the leak site claim.